Frontend

 What is an Open House?

-An Open House is a free, informal community call where anyone can join, ask questions about frontend or web development, and connect with others.
-If no questions come up, we dive into topics like JavaScript, React, Next.js, SvelteKit, Supabase, or whatever the group is interested in.
-It’s about learning together and building real connections beyond just LinkedIn or Twitter.
+Anyone can join, ask questions about frontend or web development, and connect with others.
+If no questions come up, we dive into whatever the group is curious about - JavaScript, React, Next.js, SvelteKit, Supabase, product thinking, and beyond.